-The Identification Unit is staffed by three highly trained Crime Scene Specialists, (CSS).
-Cumulatively, they have over 75 years of experience and have received, on average, 1500 hours of training.
+The Identification Unit is staffed by two highly trained Crime Scene Specialists, (CSS).
+Cumulatively, they have over 50 years of experience and have received, on average, 1500 hours of training.

 The ID Unit provides crime scene investigation services such as:

 - Latent fingerprint search, processing and recovery, using standard fingerprint dusting powder, chemical enhancement, and use of alternate light sources

 - Crime scene interpretation, for example, blood spatter analysis.